F. Jay Nimtz

-Floyd Jay Nimtz (December 1, 1915 – December 6, 1990) was an American lawyer, World War II veteran and politician who served one term as a U.S. Representative from Indiana from 1957 to 1959.
+F. Jay Nimtz (December 1, 1915 – December 6, 1990) was an American lawyer, World War II veteran and politician who served one term as a U.S. representative from Indiana from 1957 to 1959.

 Early life and career

 Nimtz was born in South Bend, Indiana, the youngest child of Frederick and Bertha Baske Nimtz; his father and maternal grandparents were German immigrants.
 Nimtz attended South Bend public schools, graduating from Central High School in 1933.
 He graduated from Indiana University with a Bachelor of Arts degree in 1938 and from the Indiana University Maurer School of Law with in 1940.
 He was admitted to the bar in 1940 and commenced the practice of law in South Bend, Indiana.

 Military career

 Nimtz was inducted in the United States Army as a private on June 13, 1941, serving until February 14, 1947, and attaining the rank of lieutenant colonel.
 His tour of duty took him overseas to England, France and Germany.
 He served fourteen months as assistant executive officer for the Office of United States Chief of Counsel for Prosecution of Axis Criminality (OCCPAC).